 A food allergy is when your child’s body has a bad immune reaction to a certain food.
 This is different from a food intolerance, which does not affect the immune system.
 This is true even though some of the same signs may be present.

-Your child's immune system fights off infections and other dangers to keep him or her healthy.
+Your child's immune system fights off infections and other dangers to keep them healthy.
 Food allergy occurs when your child's immune system decides that a food is a "danger" to your child's health.
 The reason this happens isn't clear.
 Your child's immune system sends out immunoglobulin E (or IgE) antibodies.
-These antibodies react to the food and cause the release of histamines and other chemicals.
+These antibodies react to the food and cause the release of histamine and other chemicals.
 These chemicals can cause hives, asthma, itching in the mouth, trouble breathing, stomach pains, vomiting, or diarrhea.
 It doesn't take much of the food to cause a severe reaction in highly allergic children.

 Most food allergies are caused by these foods:

 Eggs, milk, and peanuts are the most common causes of food allergies in children.
-Although many children “outgrow” their allergies, some food allergies may be life long.
+Many children “outgrow” their allergies.
+But some food allergies may be lifelong.

-Allergic symptoms may start within minutes to an hour after eating the food.
-Symptoms can occur a bit differently in each child.
-They can include:
+Allergic symptoms may start within a few minutes to an hour after eating the food.
+Each child may have different symptoms.
+These can include: